What’s the point?

 A better understanding of Clinical Research

-To go further and better understand the challenges of clinical research, please visit notre-recherche-clinique.fr.
+To go further and better understand the challenges of clinical research and the French particularities, please visit notre-recherche-clinique.fr.

-Specially designed to make this field more accessible, it is an excellent educational and informative tool on clinical trials.
+Specially designed to make this field more accessible, it is an excellent educational and informative tool on clinical trials in France.